 What the dose actually looks like

 Microdose GLP-1 in PCOS uses a fraction of the standard trial-curve dose.
-Specific numbers vary by medication and by patient, but the general framework:
+The specific dose is set by the prescribing clinician for each patient, but the general framework:

 The escalation cadence is also gentler.
 Standard protocols escalate every four weeks toward a target dose.
 Microdose protocols stay at the same dose for longer, often eight weeks or more, while the clinician evaluates response on metabolic and cycle endpoints rather than scale change.

 Weeks 1–4.
-Most patients experience minimal side effects at microdose levels.
-Occasional nausea, mild appetite reduction, and slight GI changes are typical but not pronounced.
-Weight may be stable or trend down slowly.
+Side effects are often milder at microdose levels than on standard-dose titration.
+Occasional nausea, mild appetite reduction, and slight GI changes can occur but are usually not pronounced.
+Weight may be stable or change slowly.

 Months 6–12.
-The metabolic and cycle improvements consolidate.
 The clinician evaluates whether to maintain the microdose, adjust slightly up or down, or layer in other PCOS therapies (metformin, inositol) for the long term.
-Many microdose PCOS patients stay on the protocol indefinitely as part of their long-term PCOS management.
+Some microdose PCOS patients stay on the protocol as part of long-term PCOS management, when their clinician determines it remains appropriate.

 Microdose versus other PCOS therapies